 The brain is surrounded by the skull.
 When haemorrhage results in leaking of blood from the brain, it may lead to compression or damage to brain tissues.
 In such cases, the individual is at risk of cerebral edema or haemorrhagic stroke.

 Across variable age groups, the effects of brain haemorrhage vary.
-Seniors are more vulnerable to the occurrence of a brain haemorrhage.
+Seniors are more vulnerable to the occurrence of a brain haemorrhage, which is why doctors overseeing people living at a senior living facility will routinely look for signs and prescribe medication accordingly.
 Brain haemorrhage sometimes suddenly occurs in children, primarily due to blood vessel anomalies.

 Causes and risk factors